Generating unit complexity

 Relay bias is required, but the formula for calculating the bias is slightly different and also shown in Figure 7.

-The initial bias slope is commonly set to 0% to provide maximum sensitivity, and applied up to the rated current of the generator.
+The initial bias slope is commonly set to 0% to provide maximum sensitivity and applied up to the rated current of the generator.
 It may be increased to counter the effects of CT mismatch.
-The bias slope above generator rated current is typically set to 150% of rated value.
+The bias slope above generator rated current is typically set to 150% of the rated value.

 The initial current setting is typically 5% of the minimum earth fault current for a fault at the machine terminals.